Other skillsRe-Recording, Foley, Sound Design, Dialog, FX, Promos, Radio

 • Sound archival and restorations for several Sony/Columbia pictures titles.

 Leslie Gaston-Bird AMPS, MPSE is a freelancer and a former Associate Professor of Recording Arts at the University of Colorado Denver.
 Her company is “Mix Messiah Productions”.
-She is currently the Audio Engineering Society’s Vice President for the Western Region (US and Canada).
+She is currently a Governor-at-Large for the Audio Engineering Society.

 She earned both an A.S. degree in audio technology and a B.A degree in telecommunications.
 Shortly after graduating in 1991, Leslie was hired at National Public Radio headquarters in Washington, D.C. as a Broadcast / Recording Technician.
 She worked on many shows, such as “Morning Edition”, “All Things Considered”, “Talk of the Nation” and “Performance Today”.

 In 1995 Leslie moved to Denver to work for Colorado Public Radio, putting together hundreds of weekly features during her 7-year career there.
 In 2002, along with Kelley Griffin and Dan Drayer, she earned the 2002 Radio and Television Digital News Association’s Edward R. Murrow Award for Large Market Documentary.